<span class ="tr_" id="tr_1" data-source="" data-srclang="en" data-orig="Language Dropdown">Language Dropdown</span>

 • Verpflichten Sie sich, den Transport von Ausstellungstieren (einschließlich Reptilien) nicht mehr außerhalb des Geländes zu transportieren, um sie als lebende Requisiten bei der Durchführung von Bildungsprogrammen zu verwenden.

-Die Humane Society of Morocco/Die Tierschutzgesellschaft von Marokko/Die Tierschutzgesellschaft von Marokko lehnt Einrichtungen, in denen Wildtiere ausgestellt werden, strikt ab, und das Hauptgeschäft besteht darin, von der öffentlichen Interaktion und Betrachtung der ausgestellten Tiere zu profitieren.
+Die Humane Society of Morocco lehnt Einrichtungen, in denen Wildtiere ausgestellt werden, strikt ab.
+Das Hauptgeschäft besteht darin, von der öffentlichen Interaktion und der Betrachtung der ausgestellten Tiere zu profitieren.
 Solche Aktivitäten haben in einer menschlichen und respektvollen Gemeinschaft keinen Platz.